 The setting is a brightly sunny day in Southern California with a new 2013 Ford Taurus SEL.
 The Taurus has a tilted center screen and bright instrument panel applique in front of the passenger seat.
 Additionally, there is a bright "racetrack" around the instrument cluster in front of the driver.
 Frankly, in high ambient light load conditions, this is a disaster of veiling glare.

 The 2013 New York International Auto Show was full of important reveals this year… renewed crossovers – Toyota Highlander, Acura MDX, an all new Range Rover Sport, the new BMW 335GT, freshened Dodge Durango, the all new Cadillac CTS and many more.
 The most important, however, were the Audi A3 and the Jeep Cherokee.
 Why?
 Both vehicles are very important to their brands and have the potential to generate substantial sales.

 Audi Takes the Safe Route with A3: The 2015 Audi A3 really was not at the New York Auto Show.
 The A3 will be officially introduced at the Shanghai Auto Show in late April 2013, but there was a reveal for about 120 journalists the evening before the first press day.
 It will be launched in the USA in early 2014.

-The Crosslane running light graphics are shown in the image above.
-As can be seen, this is a much more linear interpretation than the swoopy design Audi is using today.
+Audi appears to be taking a much more linear interpretation in future headlamp designs than the swoopy designs Audi is using today.
 Is this as distinctive?
 Is this as head-turning?
 Is this a design that can immediately identified when you glance at the car behind you in the rear view mirror?